ablanco1950/bone-fracture-7fylg_Yolov10/README.md

 Conclusions:

-Instead  of performing a long training process, it has been preferred to use a short training process obtaining different models (some with yolov10s and others with yolov10n, see instructions 28 and 29 of TrainFracture-7fylg_Yolov10.py) and using the models in cascade so that If one did not detect fractures, the next one was passed on to see if he was able to detect them.
+Instead  of performing a long training process, it has been preferred to use a short training process obtaining different models (some with yolov10s and others with yolov10n, see instructions 28 and 29 of TrainFracture-7fylg_Yolov10.py), with few epochs, and using the models in cascade so that If one did not detect fractures, the next one was passed on to see if he was able to detect them.

 === References